noni-mizu/Doc-Linter/README.md

 # Doc-Linter
-Sample files from the Doc Linter created in the Kiro IDE
+Sample file from the Doc Linter created in the Kiro IDE.

+This repo only has the README file from the Doc Linter app to give you an idea of its contents.
+To see more of the files, including the full Python code base, ask Winona to view them.